supervisely-ecosystem/lemons_annotated/README.md

 Dataset consists of 6 images with a total of 26 annotated objects.

-The table below displays stattistics per calss:
+The table below displays stattistics per class:

 ![](./img/stats.jpg)